 During his stay, Picket married an Indian woman, thought to be Kaigani Haida, whom he met at Semiahmoo Bay (near Blaine, WA) during a surveying expedition.
 His young wife who gave birth December 31, 1857 to their son, James Tilton Pickett.
 The mother died when shortly thereafter due to complications from childbirth.
 For four years after his mother's death it appears that local women cared for James when Captain Pickett performed his military duties.
 At this time, Pickett was busy attending to his duties at the Garrison in Bellingham and with the Pig War on San Juan Island.
 As a result, the house stood mostly vacant.

 Captain Pickett left in 1861 to his home state of Virginia to accept a commission in the Confederate Army as a Major General.
 He sent his son, James to live with good friends Catherine and William Collins who were childless.
 James was raised in Mason County near Olympia.
 James became a well-known artist with many of his paintings available to view at several museums.
-His father Major General George Pickett never returned to see his son but did provide financial support and gifts for his upraising.
+Pickett never returned to see his son but did provide financial support and gifts for his upraising.

-Numerous changes have been made to the Pickett House yet much of it remains in its original state.
+While numerous changes have been made to the Pickett House, much of it remains in its original state.
 Most of the improvements have made the house more livable, including electricity, plumbing, and addition of an indoor kitchen.
 Prior to 1891 a portion of the lean-to was converted into an extra room and the front study became a living room.
 A narrow stairway has replaced the ladder to the second floor.
 Other modification are the glassed-in front porch and shingled exterior.
 The Pickett house serves as an excellent example of early architecture in Bellingham.